 Temperature impacts several aspects of plant processes; however, the primary concern is its effect on photosynthesis.
 Temperature does not affect the light dependent reactions.
 However, the enzyme activity in the light independent reactions is highly influenced by temperature.
 Low temperatures naturally slow down the chemical reactions of enzymes and reduce photosynthesis.
 High temperatures make enzymes lose their shape and functionality which also slows down photosynthesis.
 To get the most out of your plants, it is ideal to control the temperature of your environment so that enzymatic processes do not hold back the critical systems responsible for photosynthesis.

 Species of plants have different optimal levels of temperature because of evolution, genetics and environmental conditioning.
-There have been a series of tests carried out on cannabis in 2008 and 2009, which revealed excellent data on the ideal temperatures for photosynthesis*.
+Chandra et al. conducted a series of tests on cannabis in 2008 and 2009, which revealed excellent data on the ideal temperatures for photosynthesis.
 This research has shown that the ambient temperature is best between 75°- 83°F (24°- 28°C).
 Above 86°F (30°C), enzymes lose their shape and functionality.
 If temperatures drop below 75°F (24°C), enzymes do not operate efficiently.

 Stomata on leaves control the exchange of gasses during transpiration.
 They essentially are like gates on the underside of leaves which open and close to regulate the exchange of oxygen, carbon dioxide and water between the plant and the surrounding air.
 Stomata are influenced by several factors including temperature, light and humidity.
 When days are hot, and humidity is low, the stomata will be open to enable high transpiration.
 However, when this becomes too extreme, the plant will close the stomata to prevent dehydration.
 This shuts down photosynthesis and slows down plant growth as a result.
 Conversely, when days are cold and humidity is high, stomata will stay open.
 However, in this case the potential for transpiration is low because the humid air has very little room for any more water.